root-foundation/root/README.md

 4. **Data**: key value mapping that can contain any kind of data: strings, images, videos, and higher representational data formats that we haven't invented yet.
 5. **History**: all _interactions_ this token has had with any other token.
 For example: investing, transacting, liking a post, following, reporting fraud, etc.

-There are two _kinds_ of tokens that extend from this primitive: _personal tokens_ and _network tokens_.
+There are three _kinds_ of tokens that extend from this primitive:

-- personal tokens are for individuals.
+1. *personal* tokens are for individuals.
-- network tokens are for collectives (companies, nations (e.g., "USAToken"), NetworkToken, etc.).
+2. *network* tokens are for collectives (nations tokens (e.g., "USAToken"), NetworkToken, etc.).
+3. *expression* tokens are for individual ideas or expressionss (e..g, companies).

 ### Ledger